Low Income Home Energy Assistance Program (LIHEAP)

 Energy Share is a private non-profit working in partnership with the ten HRDC’s across the state.
 The HRDC’s distribute Energy Share applications and assist in the reviewing process.
 The Energy Share Committee meets every Friday morning to determine eligibly of each case.

-Unlike LIHEAP, Energy Share is a year-round, one-time emergency assistance loan program for eligible low-income households facing an energy emergency (furnace repair/replacement, utility disconnect, etc.).
-Energy Share is available only when all other resources have been exhausted and loans must be repaid.
+Unlike LIHEAP, Energy Share is a year round, situation-based emergency assistance program for eligible low-income households facing an energy crisis (furnace repair/replacement, low on propane utility disconnect, etc.).
+Energy Share is available only when all other resources have been exhausted.
+Assistance is typically not more than once every five years.

-During the heating season, applicants must also apply for LIHEAP if they wish to get additional assistance from Energy Share.
+During the heating season, applicants must also apply for LIHEAP before or simultaneously with Energy Share.

 How to apply